 An experienced real estate agent who knows the area you’re looking to buy in especially well can advise you on market conditions and whether homes you want to make offers on are priced properly.
 Agents can identify potential issues with a home or neighborhood you’re unaware of, and they’ll go to bat for you to negotiate pricing and terms.

 “As a buyer, it costs you nothing to work with a Realtor, but they can save a lot of time and hassle [in your search],” Lindsay says.

 One month out

-Typically, a real estate closing is scheduled 30 to 45 days after signing a purchase agreement.
+Typically, a real estate closing is scheduled 30 to 45 days after first signing the purchase contract.
 In your offer, be clear about any contingencies that let you walk away from the deal.
 These may include the home inspection revealing costly issues or your mortgage approval falling through.

 If these terms are spelled out in writing with deadlines, you’ll have an out if the transaction doesn’t go as planned — and get your earnest deposit back, too.
 Get estimates from contractors on any repairs or upgrades the home might need before you close, DiBugnara says.
 Doing this research can help you plan for those expenses and buy you time to have the work done before moving in.

 A mortgage preapproval doesn’t mean you’re in the clear.
 Lenders recheck your credit, bank statements, income and employment just before closing to make sure you’re still able to handle repayment.
 Making big purchases, taking out new loans or lines of credit, or even closing accounts can delay closing or kill your loan altogether, DiBugnara says.

 “Any skeletons you have in your financial closet will be found, so it’s best to be as honest and upfront as you can,” DiBugnara says.

 - Guide for first-time homebuyers